Ares-Developers/Ares-docs/bugfixes/type2/infantrycloaking.rst

-.. index:: Cloaking; Cloakable infantry will not constantly uncloak and cloak during an attack mission.
+.. index:: Cloak; Infantry will not constantly uncloak and cloak during an attack mission

 ========================================
 Cloakable Infantry Constantly Uncloaking